hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/bones/editing/bones.rst

 When you press :kbd:`E`, for each selected tip
 (either explicitly or implicitly), a new bone is created.
 This bone will be the child of "its" tip owner, and connected to it.
-As usual, once extrusion is done, only the new bones' tips are selected, and in grab mode, so you can place them to your liking.
+As usual, once extrusion is done, only the new bones' tips are selected, and in select mode, so you can place them to your liking.
 See Fig. :ref:`fig-rig-bones-extrusion`.

+..
+TODO2.8 Maybe update the images (color & style)

 .. _fig-rig-bones-extrusion:

 .. list-table:: Extrusion example.

-   * - .. figure:: /images/rigging_armatures_bones_editing_bones_extrusion-1.png
+   * - .. figure:: /images/animation_armatures_bones_editing_bones_extrusion-1.png
           :width: 320px

           An armature with three selected tips.

-     - .. figure:: /images/rigging_armatures_bones_editing_bones_extrusion-2.png
+     - .. figure:: /images/animation_armatures_bones_editing_bones_extrusion-2.png
           :width: 320px

           The three extruded bones.

-You also can use the rotating/scaling extrusions, as with meshes, by pressing respectively :kbd:`E R` and :kbd:`E S` -- as well as :doc:`locked </scene_layout/object/editing/transform/control/precision/axis_locking>` extrusion along a global or local axis.
+You also can use the rotating/scaling extrusions, as with meshes, by pressing respectively :kbd:`E R` and :kbd:`E S` -- as well as :doc:`locked </scene_layout/object/editing/transform/control/axis_locking>` extrusion along a global or local axis.

+..
+TODO2.8 Maybe update the images (color & style)

 .. _fig-rig-bone-mirror:

 .. list-table:: Mirror extrusion example.

-   * - .. figure:: /images/rigging_armatures_bones_editing_bones_mirror-extrusion-1.png
+   * - .. figure:: /images/animation_armatures_bones_editing_bones_mirror-extrusion-1.png
           :width: 320px

           A single selected bone's tip.

-     - .. figure:: /images/rigging_armatures_bones_editing_bones_mirror-extrusion-2.png
+     - .. figure:: /images/animation_armatures_bones_editing_bones_mirror-extrusion-2.png
           :width: 320px

           The two mirror-extruded bones.

 Bones have an extra "mirror extruding" tool, called by pressing :kbd:`Shift-E`.
 By default, it behaves exactly like the standard extrusion.
-But once you have enabled the *X-Axis Mirror* editing option (see `X-Axis Mirror`_), each extruded tip will produce *two new bones*, having the same name except for the "_L"/ "_R" suffix (for left/right, see the :ref:`next page <armature-editing-naming-conventions>`).
+But once you have enabled the `X-Axis Mirror`_ editing option, each extruded tip will produce *two new bones*, having the same name except for the "_L"/ "_R" suffix (for left/right, see the :ref:`next page <armature-editing-naming-conventions>`).
-The "_L" bone behaves like the single one produced by the default extrusion -- you can grab/rotate/scale it exactly the same way.
+The "_L" bone behaves like the single one produced by the default extrusion -- you can move/rotate/scale it exactly the same way.
 The "_R" bone is its mirror counterpart (along the armature's local X axis), see Fig. :ref:`fig-rig-bone-mirror`.